Blockheads-2/Blockheads-2-2022-23-Hardware/docs/Lifter.md

 # Lifter

+## Why lift?
+This years goal for FTC is to move cones from the ground too the top of posts.
+We had a couple requirements:
+- The lifter had to be stiff, with little side to side play
+- The lifter had use less than 4 motors, and less than 4 servos
+- The lifter had to be repeatable, and have good accuracy
+- The lifter need to be as fast as possible.

 ## Inspired by a Lamp
 Its got its kinematics completely "borrowed" from a lamp (weird right?)
 ![pictureoflamp](assets/Lampdiagram.png){ align=left }